nishurishabh/Android_Dogs/README.md

     - Observables : Objects that can emit data and be observed.
     - Observers or Subscribers : Subscribes to observables or listens to data emitted by observables.
     - Single : Emits single event (Data or Error) and then it ends.
 For ex. a network response, which can be either the data of response or error.

+Glide :
+Library is used to load images efficiently on the device.

+Room :
+Abstraction of the SQL Database.
+Compile time Generated classes to store objects in the local database.
+Compile time error handling.